XML-Travelgate/xtg-content-articles-pub/docs/hub/data-structure.md

 -   [Transfers API](/docs/transfers/index)
 -   [Tour Activity API](/docs/activities/index)

-## All Request Methods (except Avail)

-All API methods require one supplier per transaction.

-Supplier response will be responded when timeout limit is reached or when supplier has responded.

-**Common structures are same used in availability calls but only allowing 1 element of type supplier per Request/Response.**

-## Availability Calls
+- **Availability Calls**
+-

-Availability calls supports 1 or more (1..n) providers requests in a single availability call.
+The Availability method supports requests to 1 or more (1..n) suppliers in a single availability request.

-All the supplier requests will be sent to each supplier in parallel and the responses will be aggregated into one single response.
-If the timeout time is reached and the supplier has not responded on time an empty response will be returned for this specific supplier.
+All  supplier requests will be sent to each supplier simultaneously and the responses aggregated into one single response.
+If the timeout time is reached and a supplier has not responded on time, an empty response will be returned for this specific supplier.

-Please, check Hub Quotas for some limitations to requests.
+Please check Hub Quotas for some limitations to requests.

 ### Availability RQ Example

 ~~~xml